Aetna modified CPB 0059 covering peak flow meters, effective March 19, 2026. Here's what billing teams need to know before submitting claims.

 J20.0–J21.9 Acute bronchitis and acute bronchiolitis

-J40–J47.9 Chronic lower respiratory diseases (includes asthma, COPD, emphysema, bronchiectasis)
+J40–J47.9 Chronic lower respiratory diseases (includes asthma, emphysema, COPD, bronchiectasis)

-J67.0 Farmer's lung (hypersensitivity pneumonitis due to organic dust)
+J67.0 Hypersensitivity pneumonitis due to organic dust

 + 9 more codes